Accessibility at Montana Tech

 Get Support

-Please do not hesitate to reach out to any of the offices listed with any questions about accommodations, services, or accessibility.
-Additionally, if you encounter an access barrier, such as snow or ice blockage, an inaccessible event, classroom, or webpage, or a broken elevator or automatic door button, please report it!
+Please do not hesitate to reach out with questions about accommodations, services, accessibility, or if you encounter an access barrier, such as snow or ice blockage, an inaccessible event, classroom, or webpage, or a broken elevator or automatic door button.